dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 In this chapter, we first show how to initialize a [physics world](#initializing-the-physics-world) which will construct all that is to be physically simulated and will drive the physics simulation.

-Then we introduce the [colliders](#colliders) which are geometric shapes responsible for generating contacts or simulating sensors.
+Then we introduce [colliders](#colliders) which are geometric shapes responsible for generating contacts or simulating sensors.
 Those colliders may be attached to [rigid-bodies](#rigid-bodies) which are responsible for the simulation of the object trajectory under various forces including gravity.
-Colliders may also be attached to other kind of bodies like multibodies and deformable bodies described in next chapters.
+Colliders may also be attached to other kinds of bodies like multibodies and deformable bodies described in the next chapters.

 Finally, external forces can be applied to some bodies of the world by creating [force generators](#gravity-and-external-forces).